Wilmington massacre: 1898 Wilmington Race Riot Commission

 The commission made broad recommendations for reparations by government and businesses that would benefit not only African-American descendants, but also the entire community.
 The Commission recommended 10 bills to the North Carolina Legislature, to correct the century-old damage with reparations for victims' descendants through economic and business development, scholarships, and other programs.
 The Legislature did not pass any of them.

-Historians noted that the Raleigh News & Observer had contributed to the riots by publishing inflammatory stories, in addition to the results of the elections in Wilmington.
+Historians noted that The News & Observer of Raleigh had contributed to the riots by publishing inflammatory stories, in addition to the results of the elections in Wilmington.
 This encouraged white men from other parts of the state to travel to Wilmington, to take part in the attacks against blacks, including the coup d'état.
 Articles in the Charlotte Observer have also been cited as adding to the inflamed emotions.
 The Commission asked the newspapers to make scholarships available to minority students and to help distribute copies of the commission report.
 The commission "also asked that New Hanover County, which includes the city, be placed under special federal supervision through the Voting Rights Act", to ensure that current voter registration and voting are conducted without discrimination.

-Reply from League of the South

-In 2005, the League of the South, a white supremacist group "known for opposing civil rights laws and defending the right to display the Confederate flag", set up a web site, "1898 Wilmington".
-Under the name of "1898 Wilmington Institute for Education & Research", they spoke of "Reconstruction horror".
-What is "sometimes labeled a race riot or rebellion" was actually the actions of law-abiding white Democrats rescuing the city from Republican and carpetbagger corruption, compounded by ignorant, misled negroes who were in no way capable of voting intelligently.
-They quoted white supremacist governor Charles Aycock, who was "passionately interested in good government", on "the menace of negro suffrage": "[T]he only hope of good government in North Carolina, and the other Southern States, rested upon the assured political supremacy of the white race".
-It quotes approvingly the pro-lynching spokeswoman Rebecca Felton, claims that blacks did not lose any property as a result of the riot, and blames the entire conflict on Alexander Manly, carpetbaggers, and other Republicans.